timjogorman/RicherEventDescription/guidelines.md

 later.
 Only mark SIMULTANEOUS for non-coreferent EVENTs.*

+### BEFORE/CAUSES, OVERLAP/CAUSES, BEFORE/PRECONDITIONS and OVERLAP/PRECONDITIONS

+These are temporal links that carry additional causal information.
+As such, when choosing between these links, you will have to consider two different questions: 1) whether EVENT A ends before EVENT B or temporally overlaps EVENT B; 2) whether EVENT A causes or preconditions EVENT B. EVENTs are in a causal relationship if EVENT A triggers or necessitates EVENT B.  EVENTs are in a preconditioning relationship if EVENT A enables the occurrence of EVENT B (i.e., EVENT B would not be possible without EVENT A), but EVENT B isn't *inevitable* given EVENT A. For more on this distinction, see the section on **Distinguishing "Cause" from "Precondition"**.

 ### BEFORE/PRECONDITIONS

-As such, if you understand two EVENTs to have a relationship of preconditioning, your sole choice is to create a BEFORE/PRECONDITIONS link.
+If you understand two EVENTs to have a relationship of preconditioning, and the preconditioning EVENT ends before the preconditioned EVENT, a BEFORE/PRECONDITIONS link is the appropriate choice.

 - **She** **unlocked** the **vault**, **disabled** the **cameras**, and **distracted** the **guard** so that **he**